 The Boesel Musical Arts Center (BMAC) building hours are from 6:30am until 12:30am, 7 days per week.
 The Conservatory doors will remain locked at all times.
-Only individuals with BW identification cards will be permitted in any Conservatory building.
+Only individuals with BW ID cards will be permitted in any Conservatory building.
 All students must use swipe access at the Main door of BMAC.
 The Kulas side door will not be accessible via card swipe.
 Conservatory Admissions visitors will obtain access through Conservatory Admissions staff.
 Please do not prop building doors open.

-St. Adalbert's Elementary School (66 Adalbert St., Berea, OH) building hours are from 7:30am-10:00pm, 7 days per week for anyone with a BW ID card.
-Students will swipe their ID on the East Side door (BW entrance) to the building (directly across from the playground).
+St. Adalbert's Elementary School (66 Adelbert St., Berea, OH) is a tremendous resource during COVID-19, because of the large rooms and ample windows.
+This facility is locked 24 hours a day, 7 days per week from the general public.
+However, for students with access cards, building hours are from 7:30am-10:00pm, 7 days per week.
+Access cards are assigned and collected each semester by Craig Reynolds (creynold@bw.edu or 440-826-8078).
+Students will swipe their access card on the East Side door (BW entrance) to the building (directly across from the playground).
 Parking is provided in the East end parking lot, but priority is given to church patrons during Holy Days and church events.
-BW students are asked to remain only in the Elementary school part of the complex and avoid disturbing the church and sanctuary.
+Please follow these guidelines for the use of St. Adalbert's Elementary School.